Interim leader Muhammad Yunus takes helm in Bangladesh, to seek peace and prepare elections

 Bangladesh’s figurehead President Mohammed Shahabuddin administered the oath to Yunus for his role as chief advisor, which is the equivalent to a prime minister, in presence of foreign diplomats, civil society members, top businessmen and members of the former opposition party at the presidential palace in Dhaka.
 No representatives of Hasina's party were present.

 Sixteen other people have been included in the interim Cabinet with members drawn mainly from civil society and including two of the student protest leaders.
-The Cabinet members Yunus as interim leader were chosen in discussions this week among student leaders, civil society representatives and the military.
+The Cabinet members were chosen in discussions this week among student leaders, civil society representatives and the military.

 Yunus, who was awarded the 2006 Nobel Peace Prize for his work developing microcredit markets, was in the French capital for the 2024 Olympics when he was chosen for the interim role, and returned home earlier Thursday to tight security at the airport in Dhaka.